First-Peoples-Cultural-Council/maps/README.md

 To test frontend:

 The docker container is by default on sleep.
-Need to comment out `command: sleep 1000000` then restart the container.
+Need to comment out `command: sleep 1000000` on `docker-compose.override.yml` then restart the container.
 The test container is dependant on the frontend and the web container, and make sure these are running

 ```